duneanalytics/DuneQueryRepo/README.md

 2. Then, go to the dashboard you want to create a repo for (must be owned by you/your team).
 Click on the "github" button in the top right of your dashboard to see the query ids.

-3. Copy and paste that list into the `queries.yml` file inside the `/queries` folder.
-You can paste any list of query ids, doesn't have to be linked to a dashboard.
+3. Copy and paste that list into the `queries.yml` file.
+You can paste any list of query ids, it doesn't have to be linked to a dashboard.

 4. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
 Directions to setup and run this script are below.